Other World (musical): History and productions

 By the time Other World held its first preview at Bucks County Playhouse on 13 March 2020, it had been in the works for over eight years, and had participated in the New York Theatre Barn's New Works Series Live in June, 2021.

 Other World began its world premiere theatre engagement at Delaware Theatre Company in February 2022, with performances through March 2022.
 The production featured a double turntable stage, a full-stage LED projection wall, art direction by Rebekah Tisch and Wētā Workshop and puppetry by the puppeteers behind the War Horse (film), AchesonWalsh Studios.
 Co-protagonists Sri and Lorraine were played by Jamen Nanthakumar and Bonnie Milligan respectively.
 The lead character inside the game, Temula, was played by Charnette Batey.
 Directed by Adrienne Campbell-Holt, the cast reflected the real world with actors and dancers of varied mobilities, with Karla Puno Garcia’s choreography/rattan stick choreography incorporating these differences.
 The production won Best New Play or Musical at the Broadway World Awards for Delaware 2022.
 Invite-only staged readings were held on Thursday, March 16 and Friday, March 17, 2023 at Open Jar Studios in New York City.
-OTHER WORLD may play in Phoenix in 2026.
+The Delaware Theatre Company has announced Other World as a part of their 2026 - 2027 season with performances running from 17 February, 2027 - 7 March, 2027.